Top 10 Busiest US Cruise Homeports

 4. Port of Galveston (Texas)

-It could be argued that the Port of Galveston is the most historic cruise port operating in the US.
+The Port of Galveston/Galveston Wharves has a long and interesting history.
 It was established in 1825 by the Congress of Mexico, when Texas was still part of Mexico.

-Located on Galveston Island at the northwestern edge of the Gulf of Mexico, the port is a major drive-to port for cruisers hailing from the Southwest and from Gulf Coast cities.
-Its 2022 cruise guest arrivals totaled 2,207,852.
+Located on Galveston Island at the northwestern edge of the Gulf of Mexico, the facility is a major drive-to port for cruisers hailing from the Southwest and from Gulf Coast cities.

 • Name: Port of Galveston